dincarnato/papers/Borovska et al., 2025/README.md

 $ consensusFold -sl 4.8 -in -0.8 -md 600 -p <n> -g *_norm/
 ```

 The `-md 600` parameter defines the maximum allowed base-pairing distance, while the `-sl 4.8` and `-in -0.8` respectively define the *slope* and *intercept* folding parameters.
 These parameters are highly reagent- and protocol-specific, and ideally they should be optimized for every experiment.
-We found that 4.8 and -0.8 tend to be optimal parameters across a variety of DMS-MaPseq experiments.
+For the analysis of 5&prime;UTR-MaP data from HEK293 cells we determined optimal values to be __4.6__ and __-2__ respectively for slope and intercept.

 The output `consensusFold_out/` folder will contain two sub-directories: